josantonius/wp-menu/README.md

     // Executed only if access the page associated with this menu.

-        // Response from runPage method
+        // Response from run_page method

 # When do_action('plugin-name_page_sub-plugin-options');

     // Executed only if access the page associated with this submenu.

-        // Response from runPage method
+        // Response from run_page method

 # When do_action('load-toplevel_page_plugin-options');

     // Executed only if access the page associated with this menu.

-        // Response from addStyles method
+        // Response from add_styles method
-        // Response from addScripts method
+        // Response from add_scripts method

 # When do_action('load-plugin-name_page_sub-plugin-options');

     // Executed only if access the page associated with this submenu.

-        // Response from addStyles method
+        // Response from add_styles method
-        // Response from addScripts method
+        // Response from add_scripts method
 ```

 ## Action hooks